Understanding the Organizational Budgeting Process

-- Financial statements that specify an estimated detailed income breakdown and estimated detailed expense breakdown need to be part of the budget.
+- Financial statements that specify an estimated detailed income breakdown and evaluated detailed expense breakdown need to be part of the budget.

 A robust budget framework is built on a master budget that includes operating, capital, and expenditure budgets.
-All these individual budgets together generate a budgeted income statement, cash flow statement, and balance sheet.
-The main types of budgets are operating budget, capital budget, and cash budget.
+Together, these individual budgets generate a budgeted income statement, cash flow statement, and balance sheet.
+The main types of budgets are operating budgets, capital budgets, and cash budgets.
 Operating budgets enable the management to track revenues and expenses involved in day-to-day operations.
 The capital budget helps manage large assets of the company like property, equipment, and IT systems.
 Cash budgets combine operational and capital budgets with a specific focus on the timing of payments and the timing of receiving cash from revenues.
 These budgets help in track and managing the company’s cash flow effectively.